Secure CheckoutPersonal information is secured with SSL technology.

 - eBook ISBN:

 Olof Liberg is a Master Researcher at Ericsson Business Unit Networks.
-After studies in Sweden, USA, Germany and Switzerland he received a Bachelor’s degree in Business and Economics and a Master’s degree in Engineering Physics, both from Uppsala University, Sweden.
-He joined Ericsson in 2008 and has in recent years specialised in the design and standardisation of cellular systems for machine type communications and Internet of Things.
-He has over the years actively contributed to the work in several standardization bodies such as 3GPP, ETSI and the MulteFire Alliance.
-He was the chairman of 3GPP TSG GERAN, and its Working Group 1, during the 3GPP pre-study on new radio access technologies for Internet of Things leading up to the specification of EC-GSM-IoT and NB-IoT.
+After studies in Sweden, USA, Germany, and Switzerland, he received a bachelor’s degree in Business and Economics and a master’s degree in Engineering Physics, both from Uppsala University.
+He joined Ericsson in 2008 and has in recent years specialized in the design and standardization of cellular systems for machine-type communications and Internet of Things.
+He has, over the years, actively contributed to the work in several standardization bodies such as 3GPP, ETSI and the Multefire Alliance.
+He was the chairman of 3GPP TSG GERAN and its Working Group 1, during the 3GPP study on new radio access technologies for Internet of Things leading up to the specification of EC GSM IoT and NB IoT.

 Ericsson Business Unit Networks, Sweden

 Y.-P. Eric Wang is a Principal Researcher at Ericsson Research.
 He holds a PhD degree in electrical engineering from the University of Michigan, Ann Arbor.
 In 2001 and 2002, he was a member of the executive committee of the IEEE Vehicular Technology Society and served as the society’s Secretary.
 Dr. Wang was an Associate Editor of the IEEE Transactions on Vehicular Technology from 2003 to 2007.
-He is a technical leader in Ericsson Research in the area of Internet of Thing (IoT) connectivity.
-Dr. Wang was a co-recipient of Ericsson’s Inventors of the Year award in 2006.
-He has contributed to more than 100 U.S. patents and more than 50 IEEE articles.
+He is a technical leader in Ericsson Research in the area of Internet of Things (IoT) connectivity.
+Dr. Wang was a corecipient of Ericsson’s Inventors of the Year award in 2006.
+He has contributed to more than 150 US patents and more than 50 IEEE articles.